broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 | emptydrops_lower | UMI threshold for emptyDrops detection; default is 100. | NA |

 #### Pseudogene handling
-Optimus reference files are downloaded directly from GENCODE (see Quickstart table) and are not modified to remove pseudogenes.
+The example Optimus reference files are downloaded directly from GENCODE (see Quickstart table) and are not modified to remove pseudogenes.
 This is in contrast to the [references created for Cell Ranger](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/release-notes/references#header) which remove pseudogenes and small RNAs.

 In the case of multi-mapped pseudogenes, Optimus and Cell Ranger will produce different results.
 Optimus does not count multi-mapped reads in the final count matrix, whereas Cell Ranger will keep potential multi-mapped reads because it does not identify the pseudogene reads.

 #### Sample inputs for analyses in a Terra Workspace

 The Optimus pipeline is currently available on the cloud-based platform Terra.
-After registering, you can access the Featured Workspace using this address: [https://app.terra.bio/#workspaces/featured-workspaces-hca/HCA_Optimus_Pipeline](https://app.terra.bio/#workspaces/featured-workspaces-hca/HCA_Optimus_Pipeline).
+After registering, you can access the [Optimus featured workspace](https://app.terra.bio/#workspaces/featured-workspaces-hca/HCA_Optimus_Pipeline).
 The workspace is preloaded with instructions and sample data.
 Please view the [Support Center](https://support.terra.bio/hc/en-us) for more information on using the Terra platform.

 ## Optimus tasks and tools

 The [Optimus workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/optimus/Optimus.wdl) imports individual "tasks," also written in  WDL script, from the WARP [tasks folder](https://github.com/broadinstitute/warp/blob/master/tasks/skylab).

 Overall, the Optimus workflow:
-1. Partitions FASTQs by CB
+1. Partitions FASTQs by CB,
 1. Corrects CBs, aligns reads, corrects UMIs, and counts genes with STAR v.2.7.9a.
-1. Converts the Star Output into NPY and NPZ arrays.
+1. Merges the Star outputs into NPY and NPZ arrays.
 1. Calculates gene metrics.
 1. Calculates cell metrics.
 1. Runs emptyDrops.